Established in 2010 as a consultancy for automation of processes involved in software development, testing and delivery.

 - Mysql DB - under Django and raw.

 - Familiar with Linux - both Debian and Redhat flavoured distributions.

 We are able to install this in a local context at your site, or in a cloud context like AWS.

 Danny Staple is a member of the BCS (British Computer Society), and specifically the following special interest groups there:

 Danny has attended PyCon Uk since 2012, and turn up at London Python Group events along with Skillsmatter events.

 Danny participates in STEM education support through Orionrobots.

 Danny Staple has expert knowledge in the realm of developing software for broadcast and media usage, including applications on Set Top Boxes (DVB - T,S,C), Connected TV Platforms (including Samsung Widgets, Yahoo Widgets) and server side support for these - such as EPG Servers, VOD Metadata servers, usage tracking systems and others.

 This includes not only developing apps on these systems, but incorporating automated testing and Continuous integration into our strategies enhancing code quality and confidence.
-I am not only a user of BDD, TDD and unit testing frameworks, but actively researching and contributing to this aspect of Software Practice Advancement.
+ODM are not only users of BDD, TDD and unit testing frameworks, but actively researching and contributing to this aspect of Software Practice Advancement.

-Although Python is my main language, I have developed tools, apps and games in C++, C, ActionScript, Ruby, PHP and Perl - and am able to adapt to languages or tools as needed (at least those that have documentation).
-My focus is on well designed, maintainable and clean code, with a view to portability given that some apps may need to be run on diverse technologies.
+Although Python is Danny’s main language, he has developed tools, apps and games in C++, C, ActionScript, Ruby, PHP and Perl - and is able to adapt to languages or tools as needed (at least those that have documentation).
+ODM’s focus is on well designed, maintainable and clean code, with a view to portability given that some apps may need to be run on diverse technologies.